mathurshubham/Manufacturing-Uptime-Service/README.md

 ```
 The API will now be running and available at `http://localhost:8000`.
 The first build may take a few minutes.

-### Step 3: Test the API
+### Step 3: Test the Local API
 You can interact with the API using the automatically generated documentation or by sending a `curl` request.

 **Option A: Interactive Docs (Recommended)**
 -   Open your web browser and navigate to **[http://localhost:8000/docs](http://localhost:8000/docs)**.
--   Click on the `/predict` endpoint, click "Try it out", and use the example JSON payloads to test different scenarios.
+-   Click on the `/predict` endpoint, click "Try it out", and use the example JSON payloads below to test different scenarios.

 **Option B: cURL Request**
 -   Open a new terminal and run the following command to test a "likely failure" scenario: